 Prince Harry’s candor is not stopping any time soon!
-In July 2021, a press release revealed that Harry’s “intimate and heartfelt” memoir is in the works and will be published by Penguin Random House sometime in late 2022.
-The royal family has been less than thrilled about this news—firstly, because it will likely contain some hard truths in the way his and Meghan’s Oprah interview did, but also because its release will correspond with the Queen’s 70th Jubilee, commemorating her 70th year on the throne.
-(You do you, Harry!)
-He does have a precedent of breaking royal protocol.
+In July 2021, a press release revealed that Harry’s “intimate and heartfelt” memoir was in the works and would be published by Penguin Random House sometime in late 2022.
+The royal family has been less than thrilled about this news, since the book will likely contain some hard truths, similar to his and Meghan’s revealing interview with Oprah.
+That said, Harry does have a precedent of breaking royal protocol.

 Pool/Samir Hussein/Getty Images